simonhmartin/tutorials/topology_weighting/README.md

 plot.twisst(twisst_data_smooth)
 ```

-Now we see more clearly that the predominant colour is that corresponding to Topology 3, which matches the population branching pattern in the simulation.
+Now we see more clearly that the dominant colour is that corresponding to Topology 3, which matches the population branching pattern in the simulation.
 The fact that other topologies are also pepresented indicates that lineage sorting does not always follow the population branching pattern.
 In particular, we expect to see some representation of Topology 12, in which B groups with C, and is nested within the C, D clade.
 This topology is expected to be more common than under null expectations due to the gene flow from population C to B. In particular, we see a major increase in Topology 12 around the selected locu, consistent with adaptive introgression.

 Note that Topology 13 also groups B and C, but has a generally low weighting.
 Gene flow that occurs strictly from C to B will only tend to increase the abundanc of Topology 12, but not 13.
 Thus, topology weightings carry information about the direction of gene flow.